 Address: 100 St Kilda Road, Melbourne, Victoria 3004

 Phone: 03 9281 8000 | Fax: 03 9281 8282

-The Centre is open daily, hosting a diverse range of quality local and international performances throughout the year, as well as offering visitors other activities including guided tours, exhibitions, a weekly Sunday arts and craft market and a restaurant and cafe.
+Arts Centre Melbourne is open daily, hosting a diverse range of quality local and international performances throughout the year, as well as offering visitors other experiences including guided tours, free exhibitions, the Sunday Market and dining options at a number of bars and cafes.

 Content: The Arts Centre

 - Access with assistance for the disabled

 - Toilet facilities for the disabled

 - Public telephone